Article thumbnail

 screenshot

-You should now see a screen like below.
-Change your font name to something descriptive.
-I like to put the start and end characters in it, and also the font size which may already pre filled for you.
-The font size is the dimensions in pixels of the generated font.
-In this example it is 31 by 27.
+You'll encounter a screen like the one below.
+Rename your font to something descriptive.
+I prefer to include the start and end characters, as well as the font size, which might already be pre-filled for you.
+The font size represents the dimensions in pixels of the generated font.
+In this example, it's 31 by 27.

 screenshot